 - Accepting donations from any device.
 With fully-responsive donation forms, your donors will be able to easily navigate the page and make a donation from any device.

 - Viewing your dashboard from any device.
-View your donor and administrative dashboards on mobile devices as well, so you can manage your giving on the go!
+Mobile-responsiveness isn’t just for donors.
+With a mobile-responsive platform, you can view your administrative dashboards on mobile devices as well.
+As a result, you can manage your fundraiser on the go!

 Best Online Campaign Example: United Way of Greater Los Angeles

 United Way of Greater Los Angeles offers a mobile-responsive giving page that can be viewed across various devices automatically.

 Thanks to mobile responsiveness, all of the necessary elements on the donation form can be viewed without issue.
 The page’s imagery, text, and form all automatically adjust to fit any device format, whether it’s on a mobile device or a computer.
 Even on smaller screens, you can select from suggested giving amounts, opt into a recurring monthly gift program, round up your donation to cover the processing fee, and fill out all other necessary fields.

 Takeaway for Mobile-Responsive Giving

 Meet your donors where they are by making sure your campaign page automatically adjusts to any device.
 When your online campaign can be viewed across multiple platforms, donors will appreciate the intuitive experience, and you’ll start forging long-term relationships with them.

 How often do you go out and see people checking their smartphones, even just for a split second?
 How often do you check yours?
 Phone usage has become intertwined with our day-to-day lives.
 Today, 97% of Americans own a cell phone.
 Because phones are almost always in our pockets, text messaging is one of the most effective and immediate ways to reach your donors.

 With the right text messaging tools, you can: